35 Ways To Save Money In Australia

 Sometimes airlines screw up and advertise flights at a much lower price than normal – it actually happens far more frequently than you’d think.
 If you’re seriously considering traveling to Australia, start following the Secret Flying or The Flight Deal facebook pages and configure your settings so that their updates show up first on your timeline.
 That way you won’t miss it when they post about the error fares they find (for example, Sydney to Los Angeles for AU$370 return in early 2016).

-2. Fly With Australia’s Budget Airlines
+2. Fly With Australia’s Budget Airline

 Jetstar has a Friday Frenzy sale every week, as well as other sales periodically during the year, advertising crazy-cheap flights on both domestic routes and international routes (to New Zealand and parts of Southeast Asia).
-Tiger Air likes to advertise sale fares on Facebook – be sure to like their page so you don’t miss a deal!

 3. Fly with Air Asia if you’re traveling between Australia and Asia